There's nothing cute about Kitten Season

 Where does your donation go?

-On average, each and every kitten will receive $400 worth of food, supplies, medical care, and surgeries while in our care.
-Multiply that by the hundreds of kittens we save each year, and you see why we so desperately need your help.
-Please make a donation that’ll ensure we have the resources to save them all.
+Baby kittens are often in our care for two full months before they’re old enough to be adopted.
+Each of these kittens will need 250 bottles of formula, not to mention cans and kibbles, supplies, medical exams, and one or more surgeries.
+Multiply that by the hundreds of kittens we save during each year, and you see why we so desperately need your help!
+Please make a donation that’ll ensure we have the resources to feed them all.

 Kitten Formula & Food